 Population Profile

-While New York is considered to be a melting pot of cultures with its diversified persona, California is more traditional in its approach as is reflected in its architecture and cuisine.
-If New York boasts about its pizza, In-N-Out burger has California’s back too.
+While New York is considered to be a melting pot of political ideologies with its diversified persona, California is more consistent in its approach.
+If New York boasts about its diverse political landscape, the strong Democratic leaning has California’s back too.

 Education